 The impressive body of knowledge accumulated by decades of arduous work by talented scientists was literally abandoned.
 That’s why, paradoxically, the only people who could carry the torch of knowledge in the Russian Medical and Sports Massage were those who have emigrated from the Soviet Union at the time and prior to “perestroika.”

 In the institution where I worked in 1963, a military faculty was organized, which was preparing military sports instructors, thus making it a military PO.
 Box.
-The research was conducted under a strict secrecy, and practitioners who were trained were obligated to keep this secrecy and knew that those protocols were a secret product of Communist party.
+The research was conducted under strict secrecy, and practitioners who were trained were obligated to keep this secrecy and knew that those protocols were a secret product of the Communist party.
 Perhaps, for those who lived in the free world, the threat of KGB will be difficult to comprehend, but we all knew too well that messing around with KGB was a bad idea.
 It was too serious.

 The Soviet government used to keep secrecy only for massage protocols that substantially improved athletic performances.
 The other medical massage research papers, including hands-on massage protocols, such as fibromyalgia and many other ones were available (see the link below)

-As I know, today post-concussion rehabilitation protocols and some other were published.
-I remember very well how our bosses used to gloat regarding the fact that Medical Massage for visceral and skeletal muscular diseases in no case was of the interest in America as the US was under complete control of pharmaceutical industry.
+As I know, today post-concussion rehabilitation protocols and some others were published.
+I remember very well how our bosses used to gloat regarding the fact that Medical Massage for visceral and skeletal muscular diseases in no case was of interest in America as the US was under complete control of the pharmaceutical industry.
 What was kept in strict secrecy, were post-event sports massage protocols like the one attempted to develop by the Western Experts below:

 The possibility of speeding up the athlete’s recovery by massage captured the attention of Western European and American scientists working in the field of Sports Medicine.
 However, authors of numerous studies in different centers mostly concluded that massage does not have any significant impact on the process of recovery after maximal exercises (Drews, et al., 1990; Carfarelli, et al., 1990; Rodenberg, et al., 1994; Tiidus, et al., 1995; Gupta, et al., 1996, and more).
 All these studies were conducted by very responsible scientists and published in respected professional journals.

-After studying the above report in detail and many other similar to this one, I realized why there was such discrepancy in the results.
+After studying the above report in detail and many others similar to this one, I realized why there was such a discrepancy in the results.
 The time of treatment here plays a crucial role.
 All Western articles, which reported about the failure of massage therapy to speed up the recovery process, had the same striking similarity.
 Despite a truly scientific approach to the evaluation of treatment and its duration, these studies neglected to follow the proper protocol: TIME OF THE TREATMENT and DURATION.

 Cafarell, et al., 1990 immediately after exercise 4 min